 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2, while the X100F was followed by the Fujifilm X100V.
+Both the X-T1 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X-T1 was replaced by the Fujifilm X-T2, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T1 and the Fujifilm X100F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.